bilal114/react-autocomplete-component/README.md

           inputJSX = {(props) => <div className="mainSearchInputContainer"><i className="material-icons">search</i><input {...props} className="inputClass" /></div> }
           // must pass the {...props} to the input field
-          // and don't style any jsx element with style={{}} way instead
+          // and don't style any jsx element with style={{}} way, instead
-          // assign className to any of the JSX element , because some of the stylings
+          // assign className to any of the JSX element ,
+          // because some of the stylings
-          // does not get overridden like background color of input is not overridden
+          // does not get overridden like background color of input
-          // by using style={{}} props...
+          // is not overridden by using
+          //  style={{}} props or importing your style.css file and better
+          // you can use it by giving className='exampleClass'
-          // by giving className='whatever' style them in "globalStyle" props...
+          // then style them in "globalStyle" props...

         globalStyle = "
             .mainSearchInputContainer {
               background: #FFFFFF;
               border: 1px solid #DCDADC;
               box-sizing: border-box;